On the limit of large surface tension for a fluid motion with free boundary: Abstract

 \section{Abstract}

 We study the free boundary Euler equations in two spatial dimensions.
-We prove that if the boundary is sufficiently regular, then solutions of the free boundary fluid motion converge to solutions of the Euler equations in a fixed domain when the coefficient of surface tension tends to infinity.
+We prove that if the boundary has constant curvature, then solutions of the free boundary fluid motion converge to solutions of the Euler equations in a fixed domain when the coefficient of surface tension tends to infinity.